stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 implemented signals that should the response have the same generated ETag that the server should respond with a _HTTP 304 Not Modified_ instead of a 200 Success with a populated body.

-The usefulness of an ETag depends on server support: APIs may implement ETag support similiar to HTTP Specification and use it to omit a response body, others may use it internally to return a previous response from its cache, while others solely include it as a convenience for clients.
+The usefulness of an ETag depends on server support: APIs may implement ETag support similar to HTTP Specification and use it to omit a response body, others may use it internally to return a previous response from its cache, while others solely include it as a convenience for clients.